 Launching a new business in the UK: What do I need to know before I get started?
 Notwithstanding the current difficult climate caused by covid 19, new businesses continue to be formed.
 Creating a new enterprise is exciting but the list of considerations before launch day is long.
 At Lincoln & Rowe we

 Lockdown tensions: Settling ongoing neighbour disputes during the pandemic With many of us spending substantially more time at home, what were seemingly minor problems with neighbours might start becoming more of an issue than they were before.
-Behaviour that we have previously ignored or not had time to address can become irritating and
+Neighbour disputes can arise from behaviour that we have previously ignored or not had time to

 The recession, Covid-19 & the effects on UK employment: Will redundancy rates increase when the furlough scheme ends?